erumshabir/project/README.md

    i-  Create your Notebook and put it in the notebooks folder

    ii-  Add the dependencies needed for running your Notebook in the requirements.txt file

    iii- Edit the Procfile file by replacing notebooks/yourfilename.ipynb by the path to your Notebook

-  iv-Commit everything
+   iv-   Commit everything

        -git add -A